ShamarInfosec/.github/README.md

-# .github
+# Shamar Information Security LLC

-Shamar Information Security
+Welcome to our Github page!
+This is a work in progress, so thank you for your patience!